sephwrath/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Resulting columns
 The following is a list of the columns in the resulting data set.

-1. "subject_id" - Contains in integer identifier for a subject.
+1. subject_id - Contains in integer identifier for a subject.
-2. "activity" - Contains a textual description of the activity being performed.
+2. activity - Contains a textual description of the activity being performed.

 The Remaining Rows are the mean of the original rows that were selected in the cleansing process.
 Descriptions of the original data set can be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones